 - Distinguish macroeconomic from microeconomic themes.
 6 - Identify the components of national income and the various methods for computing national income.
 6 - Predict the effects of government policy changes on aggregate economic behavior.
 1, 6 - Describe the role of money in the economy and predict the effects of changes in the relative scarcity of money.
 2, 3, 6

 - Identify the purpose and effects of fiscal and monetary policy.
-1, 6 - Analyze the domestic and international economic effects of domestic government policy changes.
 1, 6 - Develop own perspectives and discuss current economic events using the tools learned in the class.
 1, 2, 3, 5, 6

 Important dates: